 About me

-I’m currently a guest researcher at the University of Groningen specializing in applied cryptography and privacy-enhancing technologies.
+I’m also a guest researcher at the University of Groningen specializing in applied cryptography and privacy-enhancing technologies.
 My work focuses on zero-knowledge proofs and their applications.
-I have also worked on related topics such as multi-party computation (MPC) and homomorphic encryption (HE).
+I have also worked on related topics such as multi-party computation (MPC) and homomorphic encryption (HE) as can be seen in my publications.

-I’m also an experienced software developer with a strong background in implementing cryptographic protocols in Rust.
-Most notably, I have implemented collaborative CP-NIZK using Arkworks and various other protocols as described in my publications.
+In addition, I have extensive experience as a software developer with a strong background in implementing cryptographic protocols in Rust.
+My most notable contributions include collaborative CP-NIZK using Arkworks and other protocols, which are detailed in my publications.

 Next to research, I’m passionate about writing educational content and have experience in teaching and supervising students.
 I worked in teaching and supervising Computer Science students at the University of Groningen.
 The teaching materials and student project outcomes can be found under the teaching tab.